duffylaura/README-maker/Develop/README.md

   ## Installation

-  sldjfoise
+  sdofjso

   ## Usage

-  slijfwiemfls
+  sdojoifsd

   ## License

-  This project is licensed under the terms of Do What The F*ck You Want To Public License.
+  This project is licensed under the terms of Eclipse Public License 1.0.

-  For more information on this license, please visit [this link](http://www.wtfpl.net/).
+  For more information on this license, please visit [this link](https://www.eclipse.org/legal/epl-v10.html).

   ## Contributing

-  The following people collaborated on this project with me: slemflsidf.
+  The following people collaborated on this project with me: fosdijfoisdj.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/sdlkfsldkf/sdlfjslkdfj).
+Get started [here](github.com/soidfjos/sdifosdjf).

   ## Tests

-  sdlfjsldk
+  dsfjsoi

   ## Questions

-  Please email sdlfkjsdl or contact me thgrough GitHub [github.com/sdlkfsldkf/sdlfjslkdfj](github.com/sdlkfsldkf/sdlfjslkdfj).
+  Please email sodifj or contact me thgrough GitHub [github.com/soidfjos/sdifosdjf](github.com/soidfjos/sdifosdjf).